 outside Guide to the Good, we are totally inspired to develop a base of resources that support the local circular economy.

-leading the charge is Zero Waste NL, the local branch of the national organization - https://zerowastecanada.ca/. they have regular meet-ups, a newsletter, and are helping build a wrangley but useful national database of zero waste companies. the Zero Waste NL motto is ‘do what you can, where you can, when you can’ and they’ve developed this awesome graphic to help guide people on the road to zero waste.
+leading the charge is the Zero Waste Action Team of the Social Justice Cooperative of Newfoundland and Labrador they have regular meet-ups and a newsletter. their motto is ‘do what you can, where you can, when you can’ and Sophie, one of the amazing members (member too of the former Zero Waste Canada Chapter) has developed this awesome graphic to help guide people on the road to zero waste.

-if you’re new to the movement, first things first: there are more than three Rs! waste management starts with saying no to what you don’t need - REFUSE. use less - REDUCE. keep a good thing going - REUSE. then there's ROT - let the organic thing compost away. lastly is the RECYCLE option, which is good for materials like aluminum cans. sidering the zillion ways to keep things out of the landfilll.
+if you’re new to the movement, first things first: there are more than three Rs! waste management reduction starts with RETHINKING your consumption habits, saying no to what you don’t need - REFUSE. use less - REDUCE. keep a good thing going - REUSE. then there's ROT - let the organic thing compost away. lastly is the RECYCLE option, which is good for materials like aluminum cans. sidering the zillion ways to keep things out of the landfilll.